Lost-Outpost/Septimus-ROH/README.md

    - Do not install the Hotfix.
    - Install it under the name **[NoDelete] Relics of Hyrule SE**
 2. Install The Septimus ROH Patch Matching Your Version from the [Release Page](https://github.com/Lost-Outpost/Septimus-ROH/releases)
+   - Install it under the name **[NoDelete] Septimus - Relics of Hyrule**

 # Optionals.
 **These are all optional files.
 Installing them definitely puts you in "MODIFIED SEPTIMUS" territory.
 Please use the #Septimus-ROH channel or #septimus-modifications channels for support.**

-2. (Optional) If you don't want fairies, Install the [Disable and Silence Fairies](https://www.nexusmods.com/skyrimspecialedition/mods/12244).
+1. (Optional) If you don't want fairies, Install the [Disable and Silence Fairies](https://www.nexusmods.com/skyrimspecialedition/mods/12244).
    - Install under the name **[NoDelete] Relics of Hyrule SE - Fairy Replacer**
    - (You can optionally use this to remove the audio or visuals of the fairies if you edit the files within)
 3. (Optional) If you don't want to deal with Skulltula, Install the [Skulltula Replacer - Arachnophobia Patch - January 6 2020](https://www.nexusmods.com/skyrimspecialedition/mods/12244).